Canon 70D vs Olympus E-520

 It is notable that the 70D offers wifi support, while the E-520 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 70D and the E-520 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the E-520 have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the E-520 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 70D and E-520 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Olympus E-520 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 70D or the Olympus E-520 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.